ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/example_smtps_client.md

 # SMTPS Client {#SMTPS_Client_Example}

-SMTPS is used for sending e-mail notifications from an embedded system to various recipients.
-This example shows how to setup a SMTPS client for this purpose.
+SMTPS is used to send secure e-mail notifications from an embedded system to various recipients.
+This example shows how to setup an SMTPS client for this purpose.
 The following picture shows an exemplary connection of the development board and a Computer.

 ![SMTPS client hardware setup](smtp_setup.png)